Swiss to further relax COVID-19 restrictions from next week

 On Wednesday the government said outdoor events would be allowed with up to 100 visitors, and up to 50 audience members would be allowed at indoor venues such as cinemas, theatres and concert halls.

-Berset said the government would examine how this reopening progressed before announcing further easing.
+Berset said the government would examine how this reopening before announcing further easing.

 "What we are trying to do is re-open in a prudent way, so as not to lose control and plan our next steps," he said.
 "But that will depend on how the pandemic evolves."